AlphaKretin/bastion-bot/README.md

 **Status**: By default, the game will display TCG/OCG cards, but you can specify `OCG`, `TCG`, `Anime` (which will include Video Game and Illegal cards), and `Custom`.
 **Rounds**: If you include a number as an option, the game will run that many times and track the total scores of each player over the course of the game.
 **Hard Mode**: If you include `hard` as an option, Bastion will display only a quarter of the card image, for added difficulty.
-You can end the game prematurely by typing ".tq".
 **Language**: If you include a language code as an option, Bastion will use that language for the card name.
+You can end the game prematurely by typing ".tq", or pass a round by typing ".tskip".

 ### .tlock
 Usage: `.tlock`